It's great to have you here, Rush Limbos, serving humanity simply by showing up.

 The Democrat Party is the biggest promoter of social issues.

-The Democrat Party's agenda demands movement on social issues.
+The Democrat Party's agenda Demands movement on social issues.

 This idea that the Republicans are pushing social issues is absurd.

-Now I know what it really means.
+Now, I know what it really means.

-What it really means when some Wall Street New York liberal Republican starts complaining about social issues.
+What it really means when some Wall Street New York liberal Republican starts complaining about social issues, he's talking about abortion.

 And the reason they think that is because the left has been so successful in corrupting the culture, folks.

-And they don't know specifically why, and they certainly don't know how to stop it, but yet when the Republicans start talking about abortion, if they do, then they think the Republicans are the problem.
+But yet, when the Republicans start talking about abortion, if they do, then they think the Republicans are the problem.

 It's the Democrats who are.

-Look at what we now are commanded to accept, agree with, and support, or else.
+Look at what we now are commanded to accept, agree with, and support, or else gay marriage, transgenderism, transracialism, trans this, trans that.

-Uh we are we are supposed to sit by and accept all of this, redefinitions of marriage to include, you know, no telling where it's going, but the definitions have been obliterated now.
+Redefinitions of marriage to include, you know, no telling where it's going, but the definitions have been obliterated now.

-Now, marriage, the definition of marriage is not going to stop here with just two men, two women, or a man and a woman getting married.
+Marriage, the definition of marriage is not going to stop here with just two men, two women, or a man and a woman getting married.

-Marriage, the definition has been blown away.
+Marriage, the definition, has been blown away.

 And now it can become whatever somebody claims to want it to be.